It’s a pretty busy, overcrowded place. But how would you like to stay at a private island in Venice?

-The Island Santa Cristina is a gem in a chimerical setting, ideal for rekindling your liaison with the natural world.
+The Island Santa Cristina is a private island in Venice.
+A true gem in a chimerical setting, ideal for rekindling your liaison with the natural world.
 Here, you’ll discover a sanctuary for various bird species including many types of waterfowl and peacocks.
 Walking through the surrounding forests, you may find yourself followed by a family of ducks, or watched upon by an owl overhead.
 Rare life forms have found a true haven here: The Department of Environmental Sciences, Informatics, and Statistics at Ca’ Foscari University of Venice even found some species of crustaceans that survived on the island that exist nowhere else in the lagoon.

 A private chef will prepare whatever meals you prefer, based on the organic foods that have been grown locally.
 It’s truly a one-of-a-kind experience to practice yoga with one of the hotel’s wonderful teachers in this setting, but you can also stay fit by biking, walking or jogging around the property.